cert-manager/website/content/v1.12-docs/projects/approver-policy/README.md

 For a CertificateRequest to be appropriate for a policy and therefore be evaluated by it, it must be both bound via RBAC _and_ be selected by the policy selector.
-CertificateRequestPolicy currently only supports `issuerRef` as a selector.
+CertificateRequestPolicy currently supports `issuerRef` and `namespace` as a selector.

 **If at least one policy permits the request, the request is approved.
 If at least one policy is appropriate for the request but none of those permit the